SONS DES CELLULES : IMMUNOLOGIE, CANCER, ET SOINS

 MARINE IMMUNITIES & ECOLOGIES (EAR in a SHELL)

 This system integrated genomic sonifications of mollusk, Vibrio tapetis, and Mediterranean coral DNA with environmental recordings captured via hydrophone and geophone in the Mediterranean.
 Developed with input from CNRS researchers Christine Paillard and Jeremie Brugidou, within the larger Conceptual Transplants project, this system explores microbial intimacy, immunological permeability, and ecological fragility through breath-controlled synthesis, real-time DNA mapping, and spectral/granular audio processing.
 DNA and microbial sequences were layered alongside processed field recordings to construct an immersive oceanic texture, making audible the entanglements of species, systems, and environments.
-The system was utilized in a collaborative performance with Diemo Schwarz (visual synthesis via CoCAVS, digital and spatial audio; IRCAM), Olympia Boule (voice and percussion), Aline Pénitot (multichannel audio), and Nils Raymond (audio engineering and technical system coordination), which was presented by the Conceptual Transplants Collective at the 2025 UN Ocean Conference in Nice, France.
-[Examples to be added soon.] [click here for more info.]
+The system was utilized in a collaborative performance with Diemo Schwarz (visual synthesis via CoCAVS, digital and spatial audio; IRCAM), Olympia Boule (voice and percussion), Aline Pénitot (multichannel audio), and Nils Raymond (audio engineering and technical system coordination), which was presented by the Conceptual Transplants Collective at the 2025 UN Ocean Conference in Nice, France. [click here for more info.]

 BIO-LUMI-SOUNDS